 Yoga Toes (I wear them while reading before bed)

-I challenge you to take the sleep challenge and let me know how it goes.
+I challenge you to take this same sleep challenge and let me know how it goes.
 It might give you more energy during the day, relieve some of your stress, or it could completely change your life.
 I look forward to hearing your results!